planBTV Downtown Code

-As recommended in planBTV-Downtown & Waterfront, we are now working on a new set of zoning regulations for the downtown and waterfront.
+As recommended in planBTV-Downtown & Waterfront, the Planning Department has been hard at work developing a new set of zoning regulations for the downtown and waterfront.
 The model we are following is known as "form-based".
-Form-based components of development regulations are intended to foster more predictable built results and a higher-quality public realm by ephasizing physical form rather than the separation of land uses.
+Form-based components of development regulations are intended to foster more predictable built results and a higher-quality public realm by emphasizing physical form rather than the separation of land uses.
 Form-based regulations are not subjective guidelines, but instead are detailed a prescriptive standards that are adopted as part of the development regulation.

 WHAT ARE FORM-BASED CODES?

 A form-based code is a land development regulation that fosters predictable built results and a high-quality public realm by using physical form (rather than separation of uses) as the organizing principle for the code.
 A form-based code is a regulation, not a mere guideline, adopted as part of a city, town, or county development regulation.
 (Form-Based Code Institute)

 A form-based code offers a powerful alternative to conventional zoning regulations because they address the relationship between building facades and the public realm, the form and mass of buildings in relation to one another, and the scale and types of streets and blocks.
 The regulations and standards in form-based codes are presented in both words and clearly drawn diagrams and other visuals, and are keyed to a regulating plan that designates the appropriate form and scale (and therefore, character) of development, rather than only making distinctions regarding land-use types.